3 min read

 Cleanliness goes a very long way to making hotel guests feel comfortable and relaxed.
 If a hotel is dirty and not cleaned properly people will be left feeling very uncomfortable and extremely dissatisfied with the most basic of expectations.
 Strolling past overflowing bins, drinking from dirty glasses, or seeing dirt on the floor will not only prevent a hotel guest from ever coming back, but you can be sure they will leave an extremely negative review on their experience.

-Rooms should be clean and comfortable, with fresh linens, comfortable beds, and sufficient lighting.
+Bedrooms should be clean and comfortable, with fresh linens, comfortable beds, and sufficient lighting.

-Swimming pools should be clean, have the facilities in working order and provide sufficient fresh towels and shower facilities.
+For example, swimming pools should be clean, have the facilities in working order and provide sufficient fresh towels and shower facilities.

 In today's connected world, guests expect reliable WiFi throughout the hotel.
 This includes strong signal strength and fast speeds, as well as enough bandwidth to support multiple devices.